Little Ice Age: Australia and New Zealand

-Pacific Islands
+Pacific islands

-Sea-level data for the Pacific Islands suggest that sea level in the region fell, possibly in two stages, between 1270 and 1475.
+Sea-level data for the Pacific islands suggest that sea level in the region fell, possibly in two stages, between 1270 and 1475.
 That was associated with a 1.5 °C fall in temperature, as determined from oxygen-isotope analysis, and an observed increase in the frequency of El Niño.
-Tropical Pacific coral records indicate the most frequent and intense El Niño-Southern Oscillation activity was in the mid-17th century.
-Foraminiferald 18 O records indicate that the Indo-Pacific Warm Pool was warm and saline between 1000 and 1400, with temperatures approximating current conditions, but that it cooled from 1400 onwards and reached its lowest temperatures in 1700.
+Tropical Pacific coral records indicate the most frequent and intense El Niño–Southern Oscillation activity was in the mid-17th century.
+Foraminiferal 18 O records indicate that the Indo-Pacific Warm Pool was warm and saline between 1000 and 1400, with temperatures approximating current conditions, but that it cooled from 1400 onwards and reached its lowest temperatures in 1700.
 That is consistent with the transition from the mid-Holocene warming to the Little Ice Age.
-The nearby Southwestern Pacific, however, experienced warmer-than-average conditions over the course of the Little Ice Age, which is thought to be from the increased trade winds, which increased the evaporation and the salinity in the region.
+The nearby southwestern Pacific, however, experienced warmer-than-average conditions over the course of the Little Ice Age, which is thought to be from the increased trade winds, which increased the evaporation and the salinity in the region.
 The dramatic temperature differences between the higher latitudes and the equator are thought to have resulted in drier conditions in the subtropics.
 Independent multiproxy analyses of Raraku Lake (sedimentology, mineralology, organic and inorganic geochemistry, etc.) indicate that Easter Island was subject to two phases of arid climate that led to drought.
 The first occurred between 500 and 1200, and the second occurring during the Little Ice Age from 1570 to 1720.
 In between both arid phases, the island enjoyed a humid period from 1200 to 1570.
 That coincided with the peak of the Rapa Nui civilization.